-And keeping the belt nice and snug around your waist will help you to maintain a healthy posture when attempting to lift heavy loads.
+And keeping the belt nice and snug around your waist will work as a posture corrector and help you to maintain a healthy posture when attempting to lift heavy loads.

 This belt is also a good choice for people with long-standing back problems, as the strong support is a great help if you are trying to ease yourself back into work after an injury.